Ready for a new adventure? Let our trip planner guide you to unforgettable experiences, your way.

 ---|---|

-We will continue trekking alongside the Barun River, gradually gaining altitude.
+Today also we will continue trekking alongside the Barun River, gradually gaining altitude.
 The landscape will start to change as we leave the dense forests and enter alpine terrain.
 The trail passes through rocky paths and open pastures.
 Here, we may see blue sheep grazing.
 As we get closer to Langmale Kharka, the air becomes thinner, and the trek becomes more challenging.
-Finally, tackling the challenges, and we will reach Langmale Kharka.
+Finally, after tackling the challenges, we will reach Langmale Kharka.
 It is a high-altitude pasture where trekkers and climbers stop before heading to Makalu Base Camp.

 Itinerary Fact | Details |